"Spaces of Serenity" is Obsession #18 for 2016

 Olympic Tribute 25th Anniversary Ceremony

-The Olympic Tribute, first dedicated in 1991 and designed by Professor Jeffery Poss, FAIA, will be recognized in a 25th Anniversary ceremony on Saturday October 1, 2016.
+The Olympic Tribute, first dedicated in 1991 and designed by Professor Jeffery Poss, FAIA, was recognized in a 25th Anniversary ceremony on Saturday October 1, 2016.

-For the event, the Tribute is being re-landscaped with native species of Prairie Dropseed, Butterfly Weed, and Lady’s Mantle.
+For the event, the Tribute has been re-landscaped with native species of Prairie Dropseed, Butterfly Weed, and Lady’s Mantle.
 It also has a new mow strip to help define the edges of the geometric monument.
 Most importantly, the ceremonial granite platform will be adorned with the names of local athletes who have recently participated in the 2016 Olympics and Paralympics in Rio.

 Folding Farm II Wins Two National Awards in 2014

-Designed by Jeffery S. Poss, FAIA of small studio, Illinois School of Architecture, University of Illinois at Urbana-Champaign.
+Designed by Jeffery S. Poss, FAIA and the small studio, Illinois School of Architecture, University of Illinois at Urbana-Champaign.
 Charles Huss, David Emmons, Jordan Buckner, Design Associates.

 Folding Farm II (FFII) is a “green” produce transport vehicle and a deployable farm stand.
 It represents the modification of Folding Farm I (FFI), a working prototype conceived in 2012 as a bicycle-powered delivery system and market display for produce grown on the Sustainable Student Farm at the University of Illinois at Urbana-Champaign.
 The next generation FFII, currently in development, decreases the weight and cost of the first prototype.
 Folding Farm II is constructed from steel and aluminum sections.
 It incorporates standard plastic farm-grade vegetable bins, which means that the produce can be cleaned and immediately packaged on the farm, eliminating handling at the market.
 Beginning at the farm, the bins are set flat in FFII’s metal frame for transport.
 The bins are then filled with cleaned produce.
 The FFII’s canvas canopy is collapsed to cover and protect the produce during transport.
 At the market, the bicycle is disconnected and the bracing bar is swung down to stabilize the cart – no additional anchoring is required due to careful calibration of the weight distribution.
 Then the canopy is deployed and the produce bins are tilted for display.
 Ratcheted bracing bars lock the canopy and produce bins into position.
 Thus Folding Farm II is a farm utility vehicle that delivers and displays produce for local marketplaces.
 These added values supersede its additional cost.
 In addition, it becomes a demonstrable design idea that serves as an emblem for the environmental transformation of the local community.